 Borrow to buy a home

-For example, Kent is planning to buy his first house within the next 18 months.
-He has more than $20,000 in unused RRSP contribution room and has some money saved for either a house or the RRSP.
+Let’s say Kent is planning to buy his first house within the next 18 months.
+He has more than $20,000 in unused RRSP contribution room and has $20,000 saved in cash to buy a house.

 Borrow to go back to school